 My survival shows that there is hope, that early diagnosis is possible and that survival is achievable.

-In the little spare time I have, I enjoy cooking and baking, being with friends and walking my two golden retrievers in the beautiful Surrey countryside by my home.
+In the little spare time I have, I enjoy cooking and baking, being with friends and walking my lovely golden retriever, Meg in the beautiful Surrey countryside by my home.

 Natasha North – Marketing Manager